Henkebenk/Sons-Of-The-Forest-Save-Game-Companion/README.md

 * The menu (since Beta 1.0.4) has an automatic backup system, meaning it creates a backup of your save when pressing the "save changes" button
 * The ability to change game difficulty (Not fully implemented)

-## .jar VS .exe
+## .JAR or .EXE?
-If you have issues with the .jar version, grab the .exe version instead, and place it in the same directory
+If you have issues with the .jar version, grab the .exe version instead, and place it in the same directory.

 ## Usage
 1. Download the SOTF-SGC.jar file from the repository.